 Let’s be honest–it’s the word that sells.
-You can spend tens of thousands of dollars for e-mail marketing campaigns, for Google Ads, Facebook Ads, banners or huge billboards in the city center.
+You can spend tens of thousands of dollars on e-mail marketing campaigns, Google Ads, Facebook Ads, banners, or huge billboards in the city center.
 But the fact of the matter is simple – it is all pointless without an excellent copy.
 It’s up to you whether you become “Just a writer” or “What a great copywriter!”
 Now it’s time to tell the difference.

 Anyone can write.
-However, in order to write engaging, interesting and content that sells you have to be well-prepared, trained and – above all – keep in mind some of the basic rules and commandments of copywriting.
+However, in order to write engaging and interesting content that sells, you have to be well-prepared, trained, and, above all, keep in mind some of the basic rules and commandments of copywriting.
 A copywriter is not just a writer.
 They write to sell.
 That’s the main, and in fact, the only purpose of the copywriter’s work.
 Let us examine some of those rules and how to apply them in everyday life.

 Commandment 1: There are no boring subjects

 Have you ever thought, “How can I sell that?
 There’s nothing to write about!“?
 Well, you’re mistaken; most probably, there IS something to write about, but you haven’t found it yet.
 If you want to be a great copywriter, you have to approach every subject and every company with an open mind.
 If you’re struggling with a given subject, ask yourself a couple of questions:

 - How can I present it from a different perspective?

 - What has driven the owners to do this for a living?

 It’s also beneficial to be familiar with how their competitors are communicating.
 Of course, not to copy their work or style, but to see a larger picture.
 Do some analysis of the competition, find out what they write about and how.
 Maybe then, you will come up with a great idea!
 In fact, that’s all you need.